U.S. says it is aware of report of N.K. missile launch | Yonhap News Agency

 U.S. says it is aware of report of N.K. missile launch

 WASHINGTON, Aug.
-9 (Yonhap) -- The United States is aware of reports of a missile launch from North Korea and is consulting closely with its allies, South Korea and Japan, a senior U.S. government official said Friday.
+15 (Yonhap) -- The United States is aware of reports of North Korea's latest missile launch and is closely monitoring the situation with its allies, South Korea and Japan, a senior U.S. government official said Thursday.

-North Korea fired two unidentified projectiles off its east coast Saturday (Seoul time), according to South Korea's military, the regime's fifth launch in just over two weeks.
+Hours earlier, North Korea fired two unidentified projectiles off its east coast, according to the South Korean military, its sixth such launch since July 25.

 "We are aware of reports of a missile launch from North Korea, and we continue to monitor the situation," the official told Yonhap News Agency.
 "We are consulting closely with our Japanese and South Korean allies."